-Katsuaki Watanabe (Director, Managing Executive Officer)
+Katsuaki Watanabe (Representative Director, Executive Vice President)

 The Company nominated Katsuaki Watanabe as a Director for the following reasons: he has personality traits required of a Director such as high ethics and fairness.
 With his experience and business track records as Director and President of Yamaha Motor Parts Manufacturing Vietnam Co., Ltd. and Chief General Manager of Manufacturing Center and Chief General Manager of MC Business Operations of the Company and others, he is highly capable and has expertise in the procurement and manufacturing fields.
-Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing management supervisory capabilities of the Board of Directors.
+Accordingly, he is expected to contribute to increasing the corporate value of the Group and enhancing the management supervisory capabilities of the Board of Directors.